quipucords/quipucords/docs/source/working_with_sources.rst

 Editing, Listing, and Clearing Credentials
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Beyond creating credentials for use with sources you can perform several other operations.
-You can edit a credential for cases where passwords or passphrases need to be updated.
-You can list and filter credentials.
-Credentials that are no longer needed can be removed.
-These interactions are described in the `Credentials section <man.html#credentials>`_ of the Command Line Usage.
+In addition to creating credentials for use with sources, you can perform several other operations on credentials.
+You can edit a credential for situations where passwords or passphrases need to be updated.
+You can list and filter credentials, and you can remove credentials that are no longer needed.
+These operations are described in the `Credentials section <man.html#credentials>`_ of the Command Line Usage.

 Editing, Listing, and Clearing Sources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Beyond creating sources for use with scans you can perform several other operations.
-You can edit a source for cases credentials need to be updated or options changed.
-You can list and filter sources.
-Sources that are no longer needed you can they can be removed.
-These interactions are described in the `Sources section <man.html#sources>`_ of the Command Line Usage.
+In addition to creating sources for use with scans, you can perform several other operations on sources.
+You can edit a source for situations where credentials need to be updated or options need to be changed.
+You can list and filter sources, and you can remove sources that are no longer needed.
+These operations are described in the `Sources section <man.html#sources>`_ of the Command Line Usage.